 Quantity: For one batch that will fill 3-4 trays of your dehydrator, I have found that around 4.5-5 pounds of meat is ideal.
 You can also do smaller batches.
 Below is what a batch of 4.6 lbs of small beef roasts looks like:

 A quick note about fat: Opt for leaner cuts of meat for versatility and usability.
 Fat won’t affect the shelf stability of your treats if you follow this recipe, but it will limit how “pocket” friendly your treats will be.
-I occasionally make “ultra high value” greasy treats from lightly marbled meats; however they aren’t as versatile, they require an addition of 1-3 hours extra drying time and you’ll want to feed them sparingly.
+If you buy a bunch of meat and it has some fat, cut bigger bits off, and just increase your drying time by 2-3 hours.
 Click here for a comparison picture.

 NO SALT: This recipe is completely shelf-stable WITHOUT the use of salt.
 When you purchase expensive high-quality commercial dog treats, they will usually contain natural preservatives such as rosemary oil and salt.
 Rosemary oil isn’t great for dogs who are at risk for seizures, and salt isn’t well tolerated by dogs.
 These treats are easier on your dog’s body and stomach than commercial treats and won’t make your dog as thirsty.

 M&E’s DOG TREAT RECIPE

 Slice the meat around 1/4 inch thick.
 Buy around 4.5-5 pounds of meat (or less).
 You’ll want to slice it fairly thinly, as shown, around 1/4 inches thick.
 It doesn’t need to be paper thin, some variation is okay.
 Quick tip?
 Thin, lean pork chops or chicken cutlets don’t require any slicing!

 Stack the trays in the dehydrator.
 The Gardenmaster comes with 4 trays.
 Always use all 4 even if you are doing a small batch of treats to allow for proper air flow.

 Set the temperature to 160°F and the time to 6 hours, then press “start.”
 Position the dehydrator at least 2 feet away from walls.